 Total column water vapour (TCWV) measurements are commonly used to represent the water vapour content of the troposphere.
 It is important to note that TCWV mainly represents water vapour of the lowest 2 km.
 CDRs of TCWV are essential to validate the above processes in global climate models and reanalyses, and also to provide a reference for the climatological distribution and natural variability of tropospheric water vapour, including (particularly regional) trends in these variables.
 Reanalyses, which are often taken as observational reference, have been shown to have substantial shortcomings in representing the residence time of water in the atmosphere, do not conserve water within the hydrological cycle mainly due to analysis increments (Trenberth et al., 2011), and are affected by stability issues (e.g., Schröder et al., 2016; Davis et al., 2017; Schröder et al., 2019).
 These limitations need to be taken into account when using them for the evaluation of global climate models.
-On the other hand, while global climate models have been successfully used to reproduce observed TCWV increases derived from satellite measurements over the oceans (with these increases being consistent with the Clausius-Clapeyron relationship of approximately 7% per degree Celsius of warming), the mechanisms behind a recent decrease in the trend in specific humidity over land are still to be investigated (IPCC, 2014).
+On the other hand, while global climate models have been successfully used to reproduce observed TCWV increases derived from satellite measurements over the oceans (with these increases being consistent with the Clausius-Clapeyron relationship of approximately 7% per degree Celsius of warming), studies (Byrne and O'Gorman, 2018) have investigated the role of the warming of the oceans in the observed drying trend over land, while other factors (atmospheric circulations, land-surface properties) are also at play (Allan et al., 2020).